nimnay/AI-poweredNLPTerminal/README.md

 - Type `help` to see all available features
 - Check `QUICKSTART.md` for a quick reference guide
 - The AI learns from context - be specific in your requests

-Made with ❤️ by the AI Terminal Team